 - Cocaine use by the pregnant woman

 Newborns are likely not to exhibit any initial symptoms, but since the area of the brain affected is where the nerve fibers meet to carry messages from the brain to the muscles, babies must be carefully monitored for problems with motor and intellectual development.
 They need to be seen regularly by a pediatric neurologist as well as their regular pediatrician since they are likely to develop problems in the future.
 Between 60 and 100 percent of babies who are diagnosed with PVL develop cerebral palsy.

 As the child develops, he or she will demonstrate some or all of the following:

-An accurate medical history of the mother is important for diagnosis of Periventricular Leukomalacia.
-Additionally, MRIs of the brain and ultrasounds as well as CT scans of the head of the infant all may be used to determine if the child has PVL.
+An accurate medical history of the mother is important for the diagnosis of periventricular leukomalacia.
+Additionally, MRIs of the brain and ultrasounds, as well as CT scans of the head of the infant all, may be used to determine if the child has PVL.
 It takes between four and eight weeks for the damage in the brain to be detected with testing.
-When an at risk infant reaches 30 days old, testing should begin.
+When an at-risk infant reaches 30 days old, testing should begin.
 Negative results prior to that time are not reliable.
-As the child grows, there will be noticeable delays in all motor functions, such as sitting up alone, crawling, speaking and walking.
+As the child grows, there will be noticeable delays in all motor functions, such as sitting up alone, crawling, speaking, and walking.

-- Delay in performing a cesarean section after it becomes obvious the fetus is in distress.
+- No delay in performing a cesarean section after it becomes obvious the fetus is in distress

 Periventricular Leukomalacia Prognosis